d3/d3/index.markdown

 ### Data Joins

-With simple documents, it may suffice to map data elements to nodes by index.
+With simple documents, it often suffices to map data elements to nodes by index.
-However, more complicated manipulations require a *join* specification.
+For more control, you can provide an optional *join* as the second argument to the `data` operator; the join specifies how nodes are bound to data, by matching string keys.

+The join implicitly affects the enter and exit selections: the data for which there is no corresponding key in the nodes become the enter selection, and the nodes for which there is no corresponding key in the data become the exit selection.
+The remaining nodes and data that share keys become the default update selection.
+Thus, the join also controls which nodes enter and exit when rebinding data!

 A data join consists of two functions: a function that maps data to a unique string key, and a function that maps nodes to the corresponding key.
 When the key for a datum and a node are equal, the node and the datum are joined.
-For example, to join the data attribute `key` with the node attribute of the same name:
+For example, to join the data attribute `id` with the node attribute of the same
+name:

 {% highlight js linenos %}
 d3.selectAll("ul")